 For this generation, the irony is that a simple food like homemade bread is now a luxury item.

 There is a growing consumer base of people in Ireland who want and appreciate foods hand-prepared and using traditional recipes and techniques.

-Home-baked produce or freshly caught fish, rare breed and organic meats and vegetables are all highly desirable foodstuffs.
+Home-baked produce or freshly caught fish and organic vegetables like myself and Brendan grow are all highly desirable foodstuffs.

 In Ireland we need to focus on traditional foods and avoid modern, refined foods, prepare and eat foods in the same manner that nourished our ancestors and kept them well.

 Choose pasture-raised eggs .
 Bone broth and nourishing stocks.